-Chapter 11 from the Ama audiobook
+Chapter 11 of Ama

 Jason stood in the front garden, leaning on the spade, and looked down at the small empty shell that was once his daughter.
 He felt a cold chill run down his spine as he saw the large jagged indentation just above her temple.